AirshipCMS/Docs/14-Page-Templates.md

 ```
 <h1>Hello!</h1>
 ```
-When you navigate to the page in your browser, you should see the contents of the bew `about.html` template rendered on the page.

-[ screenshot of browser ]

 ### Method 2: Downloading a Generated Page Template
 If you set the template in Airship CMS, you can immediately `airship land` the project to generate a template file with the proper name.

+## Viewing the Page Locally
+In Airship CMS, in the `Page Setup` section of the page you want to view locally check that the `Permalink` is written exactly as you want it to appear when someone navigates to your page.

+[ screenshot of page setup ]

+When you are developing locally, the url of the page will be `localhost:9001/permalink`, where `permalink` is the value you set for the page in Airship CMS.
+In this example, the permalink for the About page was set to `about` so the full url is `localhost:9001/about`.
+When you navigate to this url, you should see the contents of the `about.html` template rendered on the page.

+[ screenshot of browser ]

 ---